thegetty/quire-docs/content/guide/figure-images.md

 type: essay
 ---

 Quire books are visual and the framework is built to support the use of images for scholarly purposes.
-In this page we explain where images are placed in the project and how you can manage them.
+In this page, we explain where images are placed in the project and how you can manage them.
 We recommend using the `figures.yml` file to manage all the information about your images, and then inserting them into your Markdown documents where they are needed with the [`q-figure` shortcode](#inserting-figure-images-with-the-q-figure-shortcode).

 ## Including Figure Image Files in Your Publication